Mailgun

 patternsmtp(?:\.mailgun\.org|-[a-z]+\.mailgun\.org)Location

-MAILGUN_SMTP_LOGIN, MAILGUN_SMTP_PASSWORD, SMTP_USERNAME, SMTP_PASSWORDSMTP client config, .env files, application mailer settings, and deployment manifests
+MAILGUN_SMTP_LOGIN, MAILGUN_SMTP_PASSWORD, SMTP_USERNAME, SMTP_PASSWORDmailgun.json, mailgun.yaml, config/mail.php, config/mailgun.phpSMTP client config, .env files, application mailer settings, and deployment manifests; Removed generic/common scanner surface path(s) from product template: .env

 mailer service secrets, CI/CD variables, and platform config vars